HakaiInstitute/jsp-data/README.md

 Welcome to [Hakai Institute](www.hakai.org) Juvenile Salmon Program data repository.

 The complete data file that's ready for analysis is called 'jsp_catch_and_bio_data_complete.csv' and is built from the tidy_data folder in the supplemental material.
-Each row represents one fish that has been dissected and includes (repeated) metadata from the seine it was captured in, as well as the survey metadata (repeated).
+Each row represents one fish that has been dissected and includes data from the survvey and seine it was captured in.

 ## CHANGELOG

 Here we track what changes between different versions of the dataset.
 Different versions of the data set will be tagged on github with a release tag showing the version (eg. v1.2.0) that should be cited when using these data to be clear which version of the data you used for an analysis.

 ## Data dictionary